 Consider each of the following statements.
-Based upon the information contained in the two emails and the memoranda, determine whether each statement is an assumption made by the Marketing Director.
+Based on the information contained in the two emails and the memoranda, select Yes if the statement is an assumption made by the Marketing Director.
+Otherwise, select No.

-Yes s No (A) C It is possible for a strategy that succeeded in the past to succeed again.
-(B) C) 0 The previous increases in revenues were attributable at least in part to the effect of increased advertising (C) C) (Increasing the number of advertisements has a similar effect on revenues as increasing the amount of money spent on advertising expenditures.
-(D) C) (Television advertisements remain as effective at reaching a targeted audience as they were in the past.
+Yes No Question 8-1 \bigcirc 0 It is possible for a strategy that succeeded in the past to succeed again.
+Question 8-2 \bigcirc \circ The previous increases in revenues were attributable at least in part to the effect of increased advertising.
+Question 8-3 O 0 Increasing the number of advertisements has a similar effect on revenues, to increasing the amount of money spent on advertising expenditures.